itsmesihle/CS50P-Final-Project/README.md

 ## ▶️ **How to Run the game, and the tests**

-1. navigate to your project:
+1. Navigate to your project:

 ```bash
 cd path/to/your/project